 Teachers hold regularly scheduled Class Connect (CC) instructional sessions (Please see the Class Connect Guide, Appendix B).
 This is a time of direct instruction.
+Class Connect sessions may be scheduled Monday through Friday from 8:00 am to 4:00 pm.
 Any Class Connect session marked as "required" for a student should be considered mandatory.
 Class Connect sessions and their required status will vary based upon instructional levels and student needs.

-Teachers will utilize a video platform during class connect sessions called Newrow.
-Students are required to follow the expectations when utilizing Newrow.
-If a teacher needs to utilize Zoom for a student session, the same expectations will apply.
+Teachers will utilize a video platform during class connect sessions called Engageli.
+Students are required to follow the expectations when utilizing Engageli.
+If a teacher needs to utilize Teams for a student session, the same expectations will apply.